m4tx/gdrivedownload/README.md

 * `client_secret` - Google Drive OAuth2 secret key
 * `folder_id` - Google Drive folder ID (usually the last part of the URL, like `https://drive.google.com/drive/u/0/folders/<folder_id>`)
 * `out_path` - output directory to put the files into.
-Will be created recursively if does not exists
+Will be created recursively if does not exist